AlignmentResearch/go_attack/README.md

 # Helpful notebooks
 - [notebooks/sgf-explorer.ipynb](notebooks/sgf-explorer.ipynb) loads self/victim-play games into a pandas dataframe and lets you do some data analysis.
 One thing I use this file for is to pick out specific games I then load into a visualizer.

-These notebooks require the dependencies in `dev_requirements.txt` to run.

 # Prerequisite & Dependencies

 - **Summary**: For this project, we use **Docker** and **GitHub** repo to set up the dependencies and environment.